 BHS continues to plan for a volatile and reduced amount of MHSA funds available in FY 2025-26 across all MHSA components.
-This MHSA Plan reflects updates primarily consisting of budget modifications to already approved programs with Prevention and Early Intervention (PEI), Community Services and Support (CSS), and Innovation programs.
+This MHSA Plan reflects updates primarily consisting of the ending of programs and budget modifications to already approved programs with Prevention and Early Intervention (PEI), Community Services and Support (CSS), and Innovation programs.